-The inaugural Walter Peak High Country Run will take place on the stunningly spectacular Walter Peak High Country Farm near Queenstown on Saturday 29th February 2020.
+The Second Walter Peak High Country Run will take place on the stunningly spectacular Walter Peak High Country Farm near Queenstown on Saturday 22nd March 2025.

 This is no ordinary adventure!
 The day will start with a 45min cruise on Lake Wakatipu aboard the iconic coal fired steamship, the TSS Earnslaw between the Steamer Wharf in downtown Queenstown and the start line on the Walter Peak High County Farm.